 UK’s first post-Brexit trade deals with Australia and New Zealand now in place

-The agreements are the first trade deals negotiated post-Brexit to come into force.
+UK’s first post-Brexit trade deals with Australia and New Zealand come into force

 The UK’s trade deals with Australia and New Zealand came into force at midnight, with special shipments of British goods such as signed Beano comics among the first to be sent under the new arrangements.